Colin Cripps

-Colin Cripps (born January 26, 1961 in Hamilton, Ontario) is a Canadian musician and record producer.
+Colin Cripps (born January 26, 1961) is a Canadian musician and record producer.

 Career

 Colin Cripps is a Canadian guitarist and member of Blue Rodeo and the Jim Cuddy Band.
 He has been a member and producer of the bands Crash Vegas and Junkhouse.

 He has also produced and written material for Kathleen Edwards, Big Wreck, Tom Wilson, Colin James, Craig Cardiff, Jim Cuddy, Blackie and the Rodeo Kings, Stephen Fearing, Oh Susanna, The Headstones, Sarah McLachlan, Justin Rutledge, Bryan Adams, Collin Herring, Andrew Walker, and Dawn Langstroth.
 He has also worked in film, composing the music for Wrestling with Shadows, The Life and Death of Owen Hart, Machine Gun and Planet Storm.

 In 2007, Cripps appeared with Bryan Adams, playing guitar and backing vocals on a BBC special in celebration of the 40th Anniversary of The Beatles, Sgt.
 Pepper's Lonely Hearts Club Band.
 In 2006-2007, Cripps played guitar on the Bryan Adams record 11, which was released internationally in March 2008.

 Cripps produced and played guitar on Kathleen Edwards' second album Back to Me in 2005 (released on Rounder Records), and on her third album Asking for Flowers, released in 2008.

 Cripps has co-produced and played guitar on all of Jim Cuddy's solo albums to date.

 In 2009, Cripps produced and played guitar on Ladies of the Canyon's Haunted Woman (released on Warner Canada in June 2010) produced and played guitar on the British band's Count to Fire (released independently summer 2010).

 As well in 2009, Cripps played on sessions for The Wailin' Jennys (album released March 2011), Alistair Griffin, Ruth Moody (released late 2010), and Andrew Cole (released in 2010).